UA-NASA-Robotics/2024-2025-Robot-Code/ROS/RS_Package/README.md

       y: 0.0  # Not Used
       z: 0.0  # Not Used
     angular:
-      x: 0.0  # Not Used
+      roll: 0.0  # Not Used
-      y: 0.0  # Not Used
+      pitch: 0.0  # Not Used
-      z: 1.0  # Rotate around Z-axis at 1 radian (counter-clockwise) per second
+      yaw: 1.0  # Rotate around Z-axis at 1 radian (counter-clockwise) per second
     ```

 - **Example Data Structures**:

     ```C++
     struct Twist {
         Vector3 linear;   // Linear velocity in the x, y, and z directions Vector3 angular;  // Angular velocity (rotation) around the x, y, and z axes };